"Country Music," a film by Ken Burns, will broadcast and live stream Sunday, Sepember 15, at 8/7c. Available only on the PBS Video App.

 AETN's 30-minute local follow-up program will feature discussions on Arkansas's rich country music heritage.
 Each night following the documentary episode, the program will not only discuss the series, but also bring in voices connected to Arkansas's country music roots to share stories and analysis.

-Join Arkansas's own legendary country music radio host Bob Robbins along with special guests Charles Haymes, a beteran country music journalist and historian and chief engineer at Raney Recording Studio, and others beginning Sunday, Sept.
+Join Arkansas's own legendary country music radio host Bob Robbins along with special guests Charles Haymes, a veteran country music journalist and historian and chief engineer at Raney Recording Studio, and others beginning Sunday, Sept.
 15, at 9 p.m.

 Guests for "Talkin' Country" will include: